skounis/vc-hello-didweb/README.md

 > Important:
 >
 > Keep the private `Key (hex)` in a safe location.
-We will use this string when we will issue and sign credentials.
+We will use this string when we issue and sign credentials.

 ### JSON Web Key (JWK)
 [JWK](https://www.rfc-editor.org/rfc/rfc7517) is one of the public key representations `DID` supports and what we will use for our `DID:WEB`.